Vacuum Decay Method

 Water based liquidMeasurement Range (dependent on container type and content)

-Down to 5μmTest Cycle Time
+As low as 5μmTest Cycle Time

-Starting from 10 secondOperation
+Starting from 10 second*Operation

 Custom tooling attachable to top of unit or via test portData Storage Capacity